4.8

 Transfers

-If you are flying into Madeira on Day 1, please ensure your flight lands by 18:00 at the latest in order to meet your host and the rest of the group in time for the initial briefing and dinner.
-There is no arrival transfer included in the trip, because it's really easy to make your own way to the start hotel (Hotel White Waters) in Machico: it's a short journey from the airport by taxi (10 minutes).
-Your host will re-confirm the meeting point and timings prior to the trip.
+If you are flying into Madeira on Day 1, please ensure your flight lands by 18:20 at the latest in order to meet your host and the rest of the group in time for the initial briefing and dinner.
+There is no arrival transfer included in the trip, because it's really easy to make your own way to both of the start hotels - Hotel White Waters in Machico or Albergaria o Professor in Santa Cruz: it's a short journey from the airport by taxi (10 minutes).
+Your host will re-confirm the accommodation, meeting point and timings prior to the trip.

 At the end of your trip, you will be dropped at the airport around 13:00.
 We recommend booking a flight that departs no earlier than 15:00 in order to enjoy a morning at leisure in Porto Moniz.
 If you are extending your trip and wish to be dropped off in Funchal city centre instead of the airport on Day 7, this will be possible free of charge.
 Once you have booked your flights, please provide your host with the information via the passenger information form.